Cutbert1/Corby-Conservation-Club/README.md

 #### Imagery
 The hero image is designed to aligned with the theme of the project showing outstanding green conservation surrounded by water and a house built with non-synthetic but  natural materials.
 Other images through the projects also focuses on green and animal  conservation.
 ## Features
 The  core features/functionality of  this project is categorised as below.
-Features left unimplemented are also highlighted in this section.
+Future improvements are also highlighted in this section.
 ### Existing Features
 #### Navbar
 A responsive navigation header where all the links to other html pages are embedded.
 Burger icon is used to indicate  navbar in mobile screens and landscape.
 For media screen 786px and up (tablets) navigation to other pages are indicated at the header.